-The finance department carries out three main functions:
+The Finance department carries out four main functions:

-The Department mobilises resources to meet bank’s fund requirements through a mix of instruments of various types and tenures, viz.
+The department mobilises and services resources to meet bank’s fund requirements through a mix of instruments for different tenures, viz.,

 - Certificate of Deposits

 - Commercial Papers

 - Short Term Cooperative Rural Credit (STCRC) deposits

 - Short Term Regional Rural Bank (STRRB) deposits

 - Long Term Rural Credit Fund (LTRCF) deposits, etc.

 - Food Processing Fund (FPF)